 Noah was a man of God, was perfect in his generation, and "Noah pleased God" (Gen. 6:8-9).
-Also we have the records of Abraham, Isaac, and Jacob, and of Melchezidec (who stood out long before Jesus came to earth, as a type of Jesus- being both King and Priest).
+Also we have the records of Abraham, Isaac, and Jacob, and of Melchezidec (who stood out long before Jesus came to earth, as a type of Jesus-being both King and Priest).

 Let those who contend that we should "keep the Sabbath, or, the seventh, day holy" tell us why God did not demand it of (1) Abel, the one that God gave testimony that he was righteous; (2) Enoch, whom God would not allow to die; (3) Noah, a perfect man in his generation; (4) Melchezidec, the one whose righteous Priesthood was a pattern for that of Christ's; (5) Abraham, the father of the faithful.
 The answer is, God did not command anyone to keep the seventh day as a holy Sabbath for about twenty-five hundred years after creation.
-The seventh day was GOD'S rest day, and He Hallowed it, but nowhere can it be shown that God ever required anyone to observe it as a day of Is your mind, in any way already made up on this rest until after He delivered the children of Israel out of Egyptian bondage.
+The seventh day was GOD'S rest day, and He Hallowed it, but nowhere can it be shown that God ever required anyone to observe it as a day of rest until after He delivered the children of Israel out of Egyptian bondage.

-22-23, thusly: "And it came to pass, that on the sixth day they gathered twice as much bread, two omers for one man: and all the rulers of the congregation came own kin are concerned.
-It would be utterly impossi and told Moses.
-And he said unto them, this is that ble for God to get a "qualified jury"-even if He want which the Lord hath said, tomorrow is the rest of the holy sabbath unto the Lord; bake that which ye will today, and seethe that ye will seethe; and that which remaineth over lay up for you to be kept until the morning."
-Nehemiah tells us when God made known to man His holy Sabbath. - - "Thou camest down also upon Mount Sinai, and spakest with them from Heaven, and gavest them righteous judgments, and true laws, good statutes and commandments: and madest known unto them thy holy sabbath, and commanded them precepts, statutes, and laws, by the hand of Moses thy servant" (Nehe.
+Keeping the Sabbath is first mentioned in Ex.
+16: 22-23, thusly: "And it came to pass, that on the sixth day they gathered twice as much bread, two omers for one man: and all the rulers of the congregation came and told Moses.
+And he said unto them, this is that which the Lord hath said, tomorrow is the rest of the holy sabbath unto the Lord; bake that which ye will today, and seethe that ye will seethe; and that which remaineth over lay up for you to be kept until the morning."
+Nehemiah tells us when God made known to man His holy Sabbath. . .
+"Thou camest down also upon Mount Sinai, and spakest with them from Heaven, and gavest them righteous judgments, and true laws, good statutes and commandments: and madest known unto them thy holy sabbath, and commanded them precepts, statutes, and laws, by the hand of Moses thy servant" (Nehe.
 9: 13-14).
 This Law was given two thousand five hundred years after God sanctified the seventh day.

-The Children Of Israel were commanded to remem. ber the Sabbath day and keep it holy:
+The Children Of Israel were commanded to remember the Sabbath day and keep it holy:

 "Remember the Sabbath day to keep it holy.
-Six thou shalt not do any work, thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor thy stranger that is within thy gates: for in six days the Lord made heaven and earth, the a far country" (Prov.
-25:25). sea, and all that in them is, and rested the seventh day: wherefore the Lord blessed the sabbath day and hallowed it" (Ex.
+Six days shalt thou labor, and do all thy work: But the seventh day is the sabbath of the Lord thy God: in it thou shalt not do any work, thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor thy stranger that is within thy gates: for in six days the Lord made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the Lord blessed the sabbath day and hallowed it" (Ex.
 20: 8-11).